aws/sagemaker-hyperpod-training-adapter-for-nemo/README.md

 ## Amazon SageMaker HyperPod recipes

 Amazon SageMaker SageMaker HyperPod recipes offers launch scripts built on the Amazon SageMaker HyperPod training adapter for NeMo.
-You can use this launcher on Amazon SageMaker HyperPod (with Slurm or Amazon EKS orchestrator), or Amazon SageMaker Training jobs.
+You can use this launcher on Amazon SageMaker HyperPod (with Slurm or Amazon EKS orchestrator), or Amazon SageMaker training jobs.
 The recipes also include templates for pre-training or fine-tuning models.
 For more information, please refer to [Amazon SageMaker HyperPod recipes](https://github.com/aws/sagemaker-hyperpod-recipes).